inspire_blur 0.2.0 copy "inspire_blur: ^0.2.0" to clipboard

 Inspire Blur relies on custom GPU shaders to achieve efficient blur rendering while allowing a high degree of customization.
 Each shader uses a lightweight one-dimensional convolution kernel, making the implementation GPU-friendly.

 For uniform blur, horizontal and vertical passes are combined to approximate a 2D blur effect.
 Stacking two 1D blur passes is typically more efficient than a single 2D blur pass, especially for large sigma values.
-The resulting visual quality is generally on par with full 2D convolution.
+It produces visual quality that is visually comparable to a full 2D convolution for most UI use cases.

 However, this comes with an associated performance cost.
 Using a large number of blur effects in a single scene may impact performance due to the need to allocate additional resources, such as framebuffers or save layers.
 This is particularly relevant in complex layouts or scrollable content where multiple layers are recomposited frequently.